-- 5.1 Set out below are the key principles which have regard to the objectives of the Capital Strategy in achieving the Councils' priorities whilst maintaining focus on capital resources in order to gain the maximum benefit. - The capital programme will only include schemes which assist in delivery of Council priorities and which also generate a commercial return, as part of its Budget Strategy to close the gap between expenditure and resources. - The funding of the capital programme must be considered alongside the revenue budget and balance sheet position as part of the Council's MTFS. - 3.
+- 5.1 Set out below are the key principles which have regard to the objectives of the Capital Strategy in achieving the Council's priorities whilst maintaining focus on capital resources in order to gain the maximum benefit: - 1.
+The capital programme will only include schemes which assist in delivery of Council priorities.
+They should identify all possible external contributions from government, partners and other grant providers and eligible developer contributions.
+Where funded from borrowing wherever possible the scheme should generate a saving or income stream to fund the revenue costs of that borrowing so as not to increase the gap between expenditure and resources.

+- 2. The funding of the capital programme must be considered alongside the revenue budget and balance sheet position as part of the Council's MTFS. - 3.
 The evaluation of capital schemes for inclusion in the programme will follow an agreed process which allows scrutiny whilst not limiting innovation and adaptability.
-This will be applicable to schemes that

-- involve companies that are either wholly/partly owned by the Council or where the Council holds an interest (i.e. PFIs, partnerships). - 4.
+This will be applicable to schemes that involve companies that are either wholly/partly owned by the Council or where the Council holds an interest (i.e. PFIs, partnerships). - 4.
 Capital scheme sponsors must demonstrate that a rigorous process of options appraisal has been followed, requiring evidence of need, cost, risk and outcomes.
 Capital investment proposals with a neutral revenue impact are encouraged. - 5.
 Any optional appraisal must be undertaken in consultation with finance using agreed proformas/templates.
-Where any options are proposing to fund the scheme from borrowing or capital receipts then these must be agreed and approved at the outset by the Chief Finance Officer. - 6.
-When applying for external funds, bids should reflect the Council's priorities. - 7.
-Capital schemes with unsecured funding (i.e. government grants, partnership contributions and/or Section 106 receipts) will only be incorporated within the capital programme when either: - a written confirmation setting out the value of external funding is secured including the agreed funding conditions and/or - ii) actual funding has been received by the Council. - 8.
-All un-ringfenced capital funding and other non-specific Council capital resources that are not required to support existing commitments will initially be pooled centrally. - There will be no ring-fencing of capital receipts to specific schemes, unless specific approval has been sought either as part of the annual MTFS and budget process or through separate report approved by Cabinet. - 10.
+Where any options are proposing to fund the scheme from borrowing or capital receipts then these must be agreed and approved at the outset by the Strategic Director of Corporate Resources (Section 151 Officer). - 6.
+When applying for external grant funds, bids should reflect the Council's priorities. - 7.
+Capital schemes with unsecured funding (i.e. government grants, partner contributions, or Section 106 receipts) will only be incorporated within the capital programme when either: - i) a written confirmation setting out the value of external funding is secured including the agreed funding conditions; and/or - ii) funding has been received by the Council. - 8.
+All un-ringfenced capital funding and other non-specific Council capital resources that are not required to support existing commitments will be held corporately. - 9.
+There will be no ring-fencing of capital receipts to specific schemes, unless specific approval has been sought either as part of the annual MTFS and budget process or through a separate report approved by Cabinet. - 10.
 Any capital schemes that underspend will see a budget reduction being applied to reflect the revised capital expenditure and resourcing requirements. - 11.
-Capital scheme sponsors are required to ensure that schemes do not overspend, and where overspends are identified then the appropriate Executive Directors are required to identify savings through either exploring external funding opportunities and/or re-purposing uncommitted capital budgets. - 12.
-Capital projects will be monitored and reported by the Chief Finance Officer (Section 151) to Cabinet on a quarterly basis. - 5.2 As well as using traditional funding mechanisms to finance capital schemes, the Chief Finance Officer (Section 151) will also consider the use of new initiatives and develop these options if it is considered financially advantageous in the context of the Council's Treasury Management strategy. - 5.3 Given the evolving devolution agenda and the expectation that the Council will work in a collaborative manner with the Greater London Authority (GLA), London Councils and NHS partners, bids to the GLA or other organisations which may have a match-funding requirement will be prioritised.
+Capital scheme sponsors are required to ensure that schemes do not overspend, and where overspends are identified then the appropriate Strategic Directors are required to identify savings through either exploring external funding opportunities and/or re-purposing uncommitted capital budgets. - 12.
+Capital projects will be monitored and reported by the Strategic Director of Corporate Resources (Section 151 Officer) to Cabinet on a quarterly basis. - As well as using traditional funding mechanisms to finance capital schemes, the Strategic Director of Corporate Resources (Section 151 Officer) will also consider the use of new initiatives and develop these options if it is considered financially advantageous in the context of the Council's Treasury Management Strategy.

+The Council will work in a collaborative manner with the Greater London Authority (GLA), London Councils and NHS partners.
+Bids to the GLA or other organisations which may have a match-funding requirement will be prioritised.
 Regard will be had during the appraisal process to ensure that the Council's objectives and capital investment priorities are achieved.